New Jersey Journal: History

-The newspaper was founded by Shepard Kollock, who established his press in the village of Chatham, New Jersey during 1779.
+The newspaper was founded by Shepard Kollock, who established his press in the village of Chatham, New Jersey in 1779.
 The New Jersey Journal was the third newspaper that started publication in New Jersey.

 Kollock's newspaper became a catalyst in the revolution.
 News of events came directly to the editor from George Washington's headquarters in nearby Morristown, boosting the morale of the troops and their families, and he conducted lively debates about the efforts for independence with those who opposed and supported the cause he championed.

 During the evacuation of New York in 1783, he moved his press to that city and established the New York Gazetteer, initially published weekly and then three times a week.
 He also started a newspaper in New Brunswick, New Jersey.

 In 1787, he relocated and established his last publication location in Elizabethtown and adopted the name of the new location into his original newspaper title.
 He remained its owner and editor until 1818 when he sold his printing establishment.

 The Elizabeth Daily Journal, which had advocated for presidents Thomas Jefferson, James Madison, and James Monroe while Kollock was its owner and editor, ceased publication on Friday, January 3, 1992, after 212 years from its original start, the fourth oldest newspaper published continuously in the United States and the oldest newspaper published in New Jersey.